threedworld-mit/tdw/Documentation/lessons/drone/drone.md

 *Drones in TDW are handled via the PhysX physics engine.
 If you haven't done so already, we strongly recommend you read the [physics tutorial](../physx/physx.md).*

-TDW drones are agents that act like real-life drones.
+TDW drones are agents that act like real-life drone quadcopters.
 The user can set lift, drive, and turn values to steer the drone.

 A drone can be added to the scene by using the [`Drone`](../../python/add_ons/drone.md) add-on: